Vince Staples: 2014–2015: Shyne Coldchain Vol. 2, Hell Can Wait, and Summertime '06

-On March 13, 2014, he released his fourth mixtape, called Shyne Coldchain Vol. 2.
+On March 13, 2014, Staples released his fourth mixtape called Shyne Coldchain Vol. 2.
 The mixtape features the production from Earl Sweatshirt, Michael Uzowuru, Childish Major, No ID, Evidence, DJ Babu, and Scoop DeVille; as well as guest appearances from singer-songwriters Jhené Aiko and James Fauntleroy.
-On March 2, 2014, Staples began touring in the United States with a fellow American rappers Schoolboy Q and Isaiah Rashad on the Oxymoron World Tour, to support the release of Schoolboy Q's album Oxymoron.
+On March 2, 2014, he joined Schoolboy Q and Isaiah Rashad on the tour to support the release of Schoolboy Q's album Oxymoron.